sheena-yeong/chase/README.md

 - Drag and Drop - Move tasks between columns (To Do, In Progress, Done) with smooth drag-and-drop functionality
 - Assign to Users - Link tasks to team members pulled directly from your Slack workspace
 - Chase Users - Click a button to send formatted task details to the assignee via Chase bot DM
+- Refine Chase Message with AI - Hover on the Chase button to access options to customise your message, or use the help of AI to refine it
 - Task Summary - Generate and send a comprehensive summary of all tasks assigned to a specific user with one click

 **Data & Integration**